VOTER GUIDE: New Jersey Primary Election 2021

 Democratic control the Legislature is on the ballot this, fall, but in Tuesday’s primary a handful of intraparty races are grabbing attention.
 Senate Majority Leader Loretta Weinberg’s retirement in Bergen County’s 37th District has sparked a Democratic primary battle between her two Assembly running mates: Gordon Johnson and Valerie Vainieri Huttle.

-In southern New Jersey, Republican Sen. Chris Brown’s decision not to run for reelection has led to a primary between the county party-backed Vince Polistina and Seth Grossman, who ran unsuccessfully in 2018 for Congress against as an outspoken backer of Trump.MORE NEWS: Slowing Down Trae Young Top Priority For Ben Simmons, Sixers In Game 2
+In southern New Jersey, Republican Sen. Chris Brown’s decision not to run for reelection has led to a primary between the county party-backed Vince Polistina and Seth Grossman, who ran unsuccessfully in 2018 for Congress against as an outspoken backer of Trump.MORE NEWS: Region's First Heat Wave Of The Year Underway

 (© Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.)